cortes-e/JavascriptPractice/JAVASCRIPT-MODERNO/README.md

 6. Basic debugging techniques
 7. Use of Javascript functions and classes based on ES6
 8. Class constructors based on ES6
-9. Non-satic and static properties and functions based on ES6
+9. Non-static and static properties and functions based on ES6

 # 02-blackjack